watchexec/cargo-watch/README.md

 and

 ```
-$ cargo watch --no-gitignore -w .trigger -x run
+$ cargo watch --no-vcs-ignores -w .trigger -x run
 ```

-The `--no-gitignore` flag ensures that you can safely add `.trigger` to your `.gitignore` file to avoid mistakenly committing it.
+The `--no-vcs-ignores` flag ensures that you can safely add `.trigger` to your `.gitignore` file to avoid mistakenly committing it.

 ## Troubleshooting